 Škoda Transportation will build new, significantly improved, and technologically upgraded, RegioPanter trains that are planned to be inducted into Czech railway operator České dráhy’s fleet in 2023 and 2024.

 The new trains are expected to help in modernising the rolling stock of the railway network in the country in the coming years.
 The new fleet will be used to serve commuters mainly in the Olomouc, Moravia-Silesian, and South Bohemian regions.

 České dráhy runs the RegioPanter units as regional (Os) or regional fast (Sp) trains to connect to villages and towns.

-The Os trains stop at all stations, while the Sp trains only stop at more important stations.
-The three-carriage RegioPanter units operate on major electrified tracks in the Ústí Area, as well as Hradec Králové, Pardubice, and Olomouc regions.
+The Os trains stop at all stations while the Sp trains only stop at more important stations.
+The three-carriage RegioPanter units operate on major electrified tracks in the Ústí Area, as well as the Hradec Králové, Pardubice, and Olomouc regions.

 The two-carriage formations run in the Southern Moravia and Moravia-Silesia regions.

 RegioPanter single-deck electric trains design and features